 Learn something new every day

-Allen wrenches are available in metric and fractional inch sizes.
-The three most popular sizes for automotive and motorcycle repair are 5/32 inch, 3/16 inch, and 1/4 inch, and in metric sizes, 4 mm, 5 mm, and 6 mm are favored.
-Other preferred Society of Automobile Engineers (SAE) sizes are 3/32 inch, 7/6 inch, 1/8 inch, 9/64 inch, and 7/32 inch.
+Allen wrenches are typically available in both metric and fractional inch sizes, though some of this depends on location.
+There are usually a number of different options depending on the project and setting.
+The three most popular sizes for automotive and motorcycle repair, for instance, are 5/32 inch, 3/16 inch, and 1/4 inch, and in metric sizes, 4 mm, 5 mm, and 6 mm are favored.
+The international Society of Automobile Engineers (SAE) also makes a few additional recommendations; the group’s “preferred” sizes include 3/32 inch, 7/6 inch, 1/8 inch, 9/64 inch, and 7/32 inch.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!